-Originally built in 1790 to provide a new water source for the iron works at Fair-a-Far mill, the 30m wide structure was nearly completely washed away in 1935 during unprecedented floods.
-Today, although now in a much-improved condition and despite the construction of a fish pass in 1970s, the weir continues to be a barrier to fish migration.
-The completed work will enable fish to successfully move upstream and downstream at the site and the weir will no longer serve as a barrier to fish migration.
+The weir was originally built in 1790 to provide a new water source for the iron works at Fair-a-Far mill.
+Despite the construction of a fish pass in 1970s, the weir remained a barrier to fish migration.
+Completion of a larinier fish pass will enable fish to successfully move upstream and downstream at the site and the weir will no longer serve as a barrier to fish migration.
 Ultimately, this will result in improvements to the wider biodiversity of the River Almond, bringing benefits for local residents and visitors to the area alike.